athertahir/deep-learning-time-series-forecasting/chapter_12/Lab10.md

     library.
 This model has hyperparameters that control the nature of the exponential performed for the series, trend, and seasonality, specifically:

-ˆ smoothinglevel(alpha): the smoothing coefficient for the level.
+- smoothinglevel(alpha): the smoothing coefficient for the level.

-ˆ smoothingslope(beta): the smoothing coefficient for the trend.
+- smoothingslope(beta): the smoothing coefficient for the trend.

-ˆ smoothingseasonal(gamma): the smoothing coefficient for the seasonal component.
+- smoothingseasonal(gamma): the smoothing coefficient for the seasonal component.

-ˆ dampingslope(phi): the coefficient for the damped trend.
+- dampingslope(phi): the coefficient for the damped trend.

     All four of these hyperparameters can be specified when defining the model.
 If they are not specified, the library will automatically tune the model and find the optimal values for these hyperparameters (e.g.optimized=True).
 There are other hyperparameters that the model will not automatically tune that you may want to specify; they are:

-     trend: The type of trend component, as eitheraddfor additive ormulfor multiplicative.
+    - trend: The type of trend component, as eitheraddfor additive ormulfor multiplicative.
     Modeling the trend can be disabled by setting it toNone.

-ˆ damped: Whether or not the trend component should be damped, either True or False.
+- damped: Whether or not the trend component should be damped, either True or False.

-     seasonal: The type of seasonal component, as eitheraddfor additive ormulfor multi- plicative.
+    - seasonal: The type of seasonal component, as eitheraddfor additive ormulfor multi- plicative.
 Modeling the seasonal component can be disabled by setting it toNone.

-     seasonalperiods: The number of time steps in a seasonal period, e.g. 12 for 12 months in a yearly seasonal structure.
+    - seasonalperiods: The number of time steps in a seasonal period, e.g. 12 for 12 months in a yearly seasonal structure.

-     useboxcox: Whether or not to perform a power transform of the series (True/False) or specify the lambda for the transform.
+    - useboxcox: Whether or not to perform a power transform of the series (True/False) or specify the lambda for the transform.

     If you know enough about your problem to specify one or more of these parameters, then